Kirangv121/Smart-Resource-Optimization-for-Efficient-Construction-Management-Final-Phase3/README.md

 ## 📌 Project Overview

 This system is designed to optimize construction resources dynamically using real-time data and AI/ML models.
-It helps developers, project managers, and homeowners plan construction efficiently while minimizing risk and environmental impact.
+It helps developers, contractors and homeowners plan construction efficiently while minimizing risk and environmental impact.

 ---